commercialhaskell/stack/doc/README.md

 - The `stack exec my-project-exe` command will run (execute) the built executable, in Stack's environment.

-For a complete list of Stack's commands and options, simply command:
+For a complete list of Stack's commands, and flags and options common to those commands, simply command:

 ~~~text
 stack
 ~~~

-For help on a particular Stack command, for example `stack build`, command:
+For help on a particular Stack command, including flags and options specific to that command, for example `stack build`, command:

 ~~~text
 stack build --help